Tank car: Tank containers

 A tank container, also known as ISO tank, is a specialized type of container designed to carry bulk liquids, such as chemicals, liquid hydrogen, gases and food grade products.
 Both hazardous and non hazardous products can be shipped in tank containers.
 A standard tank container is 20 ft long, 8 ft high and 8 ft wide.
 The tank, which is made from stainless steel, is held within a box-shaped frame with the same shape as an intermodal container.
 This allows it to be carried on multiple modes of transport, such as truck, rail and ship.

-Torpedo wagons
+Torpedo car

 A torpedo car or bottle car is a type of railroad car used in steel mills to haul molten pig iron from the blast furnace to begin the process of primary steelmaking.

 The thermally-insulated vessel is mounted on trunnions, and designed to endure extremely high temperatures, as well as keeping the metal in a molten state over extended periods of time.
 The vessel can be pivoted along its longitudinal axis to empty the pig iron into a ladle.
 The name is derived from the vessel's resemblance to a torpedo.